odoo/documentation/accounting/others/reporting/customize.rst

 Overview
 ========

-Odoo 9 comes with a powerful and easy-to-use reporting framework.
+Twenty20 9 comes with a powerful and easy-to-use reporting framework.
 Creating new reports (such as a tax report or a balance sheet for a specific country) to suit your needs is now easier than ever.